-In the combined degree program, you complete a minimum of 99 undergraduate credits at the College of Professional Studies, and up to 27 credits earned during your first year at St. John’s Law will be applied toward the completion of your bachelor’s degree.
+In the dual degree program, you complete a minimum of 99 undergraduate credits at the College of Professional Studies, and up to 27 credits earned during your first year at St. John’s Law will be applied toward the completion of your bachelor’s degree.
 Following completion of your first year of law school with a required minimum C average, you will receive your bachelor's degree.
 Upon the completion of your law school curriculum, you will be awarded the Juris Doctor degree.

 You should consult the Pre-Law Advisors in the College of Professional Studies for additional information about the specific majors relevant to the program, the courses that you need to take prior to entering law school and the law school application process.

 Roughly speaking, students who participate in this program apply to law school one year before a traditional student hoping to enter law school after graduating college would apply.
 Such a traditional student would generally apply to law school and take the Law School Admissions Test in the fall of their senior year.
 Students applying to the dual B.S./J.D. program generally take the LSAT and apply to law school in the fall of their junior year.